xsburg/vscode-javascript-booster/README.md

 Largely inspired by [WebStorm](https://www.jetbrains.com/webstorm) and its variety of code refactorings.
 The extension uses [Babylon](https://github.com/babel/babel/tree/master/packages/babylon) to parse the code and then manipulates the abstract syntax tree using [jscodeshift](https://github.com/facebook/jscodeshift).

 ## Release Notes

+### 0.5.0 (Upcoming changes)

+* Added new code action: `Remove braces from JSX attribute`.
+* Changed `Replace if-else with ?:` action: it now supports if-return-else-return scenario.
+* Fixed `Collapse/Expand empty tag` action: it previously didn't work when the element is nested into a JSX attribute.

 ### 0.4.0